PowerCommands/SecTools/README.md

 # Prerequisites
+I know the setup of this is a bit corky, just be aware of that, look at troubleshot if you have problems.

 If this is the first time you use a Power Commands implementation a encryption setup will be done at the first startup.
 The encryption key is setup for all Power Commands projects and is unique for every machine.
 Encryption is used by this Power Commands project to secure your **Dependency Track** API key.

 This application is intended to use **CycloneDX** and **Dependency Track** software running as container, therefore you need to have Docker Desktop installed, this way you do not need to install software on your machine besides this Power Commands console application.
 Setup Docker Desktop is however not described in this documentation.